-1.a Provide a telemedicine safety net for cases and contacts who not already have access to virtual health care for the duration of isolation and quarantine.
+1.a Provide a telemedicine safety net for cases and contacts who do not already have access to virtual health care for the duration of isolation and quarantine.

 Cases and contacts will receive basic resources to support symptom monitoring, such as a digital thermometer.
 Some people may require symptom management advice and clinical consultation services during the isolation and quarantine periods.

 1.b Determine eligibility for telemedicine services.
+(See Sample eligibility criteria for telemedicine services)

 The telemedicine service should be available to cases and contacts without medical insurance or who do not have a regular primary care provider offering telephone or video access during the time of isolation or quarantine.
 Public health should not pay for telemedicine services for individuals who already have access to this type of service through their health insurance (e.g., Medicaid, Veteran’s, commercial insurance).

 Contract with a local medical care provider to provide telemedicine services for eligible COVID-19 cases and contacts.
+(See Template scope of work for telemedicine service provider)

 Depending on the number of individuals needing and qualifying for this service, contracts with multiple medical care providers may be needed.